snowshoestamp/snowshoe-sdk-android/README.md

 ## Installation

+JCENTER IS BEING DEPRECATED AND WILL NO LONGER ALLOW DOWNLOADS AFTER FEBRUARY 1, 2022.
+PLEASE GO TO OUR DOCS PAGE TO DOWNLOAD AND UPDATE TO OUR NEWEST SDK: https://snowshoe.readme.io/docs/maintained-libraries

 SnowShoe Stamp SDK is available through [jCenter](https://bintray.com/snowshoestamp/maven/snowshoe-stamp-sdk).
 To install it, add the following line to your projects `build.gradle`repositories: